DevilCoders/self-improving-DRL-model/docs/overview.md

 ## Architecture Highlights

-- **Adaptive Agent Stack** – A PPO-based agent enhanced with auxiliary advantage and uncertainty estimators allows the policy to quantify its confidence and learn richer representations for meta-learning loops.
+- **Adaptive Agent Stack** – A switchable PPO/A3C/SAC portfolio enhanced with auxiliary advantage, uncertainty, and predictive-coding heads allows the policy to quantify its confidence and learn richer representations for meta-learning loops.
 - **Self-Improvement Loop** – The `SelfImprovementLoop` records rolling metrics, evaluation scores, and checkpoints to bootstrap continual learning without manual supervision.
 - **Memory Systems** – Replay buffers and episodic stores are designed to mix online,